JohnOiko/request-reply-messaging-app/README.md

 This class handles replying to the clients and extends the class Thread to be able to reply to multiple clients at the same time using threads.
-Its member variables are the server's DataInputStream in, the server's DataOutputStream out, the client's socket clientSocket and a pointer to the server's Arraylist of saved accounts.
+Its member variables are a pointer to the server's Arraylist of saved accounts, the client's socket clientSocket, a one element array which holds the message ID that will be given to the next message that is received (an array is used to simulate passing by reference), the server's DataInputStream in and the server's DataOutputStream out.

 It also has a constructor, in which the thread starts running after the needed initializations are complete, a public method run which overrides the Thread's